 2015 Coastal Cleanup Results (2016 results pending)

 In September of 2015, 2,965 people volunteered their time to help clean the beaches in Broward County as part of the 30th Annual International Coastal Cleanup.
 Broward County Environmental Protection and Growth Management Department staff worked with local municipalities and collected 7,043 pounds of trash from 13 cleanup site locations.
 Items collected ranged from baby toys to biohazardous waste.
 An estimated 82,000 pieces of trash were picked up with the number one trash item being cigarette butts.

 Cleanup volunteers came from all parts of Broward County including Deerfield Beach, Pompano Beach, Lauderdale-By-The-Sea, Fort Lauderdale, Dania Beach, Hollywood and Hallandale Beach as well as southern Palm Beach and northern Miami-Dade Counties, and even around the country.
 One year, a couple on their honeymoon from Virginia helped out at Lauderdale-By-The-Sea after disembarking from a cruise ship at Port Everglades.
-Also, personnel from the Florida Department of Environmental Protection for Hugh Taylor Birch and John U. Lloyd state parks were a tremendous help at those two locations.
-Local groups included environmental clubs from various schools, Girl Scouts, Boy Scouts, and Cub Scouts, local corporations, concerned individuals, and County employees, all interested in helping the environment.
+Also, personnel from the Florida Department of Environmental Protection for Hugh Taylor Birch and Mizell-Johnson (formerly John U. Lloyd) State Parks were a tremendous help at those two locations.
+Local groups included environmental clubs from various schools, Girl Scouts, Boy Scouts and Cub Scouts, local corporations, concerned individuals, and County employees all interested in helping the environment.